-Small-Animal PET/CT Imaging and Analysis of 5 CBPs in Mice with Pulmonary Fibrosis and in Sham Animals
+Small Animal PET-CT Imaging and Analysis of the 5 Collagen-Binding Probes in Mice with Pulmonary Fibrosis and in Control Animals

-Analysis of fused PET/CT images clearly demonstrated a higher probe uptake in the lungs of the bleomycin-treated mice than sham mice (Fig. 2B) for CBP1, CBP3, CBP5, CBP6, and CBP7.
-In the bleomycintreated mice, the lung activity was higher than the adjacent muscle or the heart.
-The lung-to-background (muscle) ratio was consistently higher in the bleomycin-treated mice than the controls for all probes, and ranged from 1.5- to 3-fold higher, with the greatest contrast seen with CBP7.
-For CBP7, the lung uptake was about 4-fold higher in bleomycin-treated mice than controls $(0.95 \pm 0.14 \text{ vs.} 0.24 \pm 0.1 \% \text{ID/cm}^3$,

-P < 0.0001; Fig. 2B; Supplemental Fig. 5).
-One-way ANOVA between activity values in fibrotic tissues with the different probes revealed strong statistical differences.
-The signal in the lungs of fibrotic mice injected with CBP7 was significantly higher than the signal in the lungs of the fibrotic animals injected with CBP3 (P = 0.0047), CBP5 (P = 0.0071), and CBP6 (P = 0.0009).
-The uptake in the fibrotic lungs ranged from 1.4- to 7-fold higher in the animals that received CBP7 than the animals that received the other probes (P < 0.05).
+Analysis of fused PET-CT images clearly demonstrated a higher probe uptake in the lungs of the bleomycin-treated mice compared to sham mice (Fig. 2B) for CBP1, CBP3, CBP5, CBP6 and CBP7.
+In the bleomycin-treated mice, the lung activity was higher than the adjacent muscle or the heart.
+The lung:background (muscle) ratio was consistently higher in the bleomycin-treated mice compared to the controls for all probes, and ranged from 1.5- to 3- fold higher, with the greatest contrast seen with CBP7.
+For CBP7, the lung uptake was about 4-fold higher in bleomycin-treated mice compared to controls (0.95 $\pm$ 0.14 %ID/cc versus $0.24 \pm 0.1$ , P < 0.0001; Fig 2B; Supplemental Fig. 5).
+One-way analysis of variance between activity values in fibrotic tissues with the different probes revealed strong statistical differences.
+The signal in the lungs of fibrotic mice injected with CBP7 was significantly higher than the signal in the lungs of the fibrotic animals injected with CBP3 (P = 0.0047), CBP5 (P = 0.0071) and CBP6 (P = 0.0009).
+The uptake in the fibrotic lungs ranged from 1.4 to 7-fold higher in the animals that received CBP7 compared to animals that received the other probes (P<0.05).

-Biodistribution in Mice with Pulmonary Fibrosis and in Sham Animals of 5 CBPs

-After PET/CT imaging, each probe was further assessed ex vivo by directly sampling tissues of interest (Supplemental Tables 5-9).
-Each probe showed greater lung uptake in bleomycin-treated mice (fibrotic) than sham mice, and this increased uptake in fibrotic lung ranged from 2- to 8-fold that of the sham (Fig. 2C; Table 1).
-The difference was statistically higher for CBP7 (0.017 \pm 0.003 vs. 0.107 \pm 0.022, sham vs. bleomycin-treated, P < 0.0001).
+Biodistribution in Mice with Pulmonary Fibrosis and in Control Animals of the 5 Collagen-Binding Probes showed greater lung uptake in bleomycin-treated mice (fibrotic) compared to sham mice, and this increased uptake in fibrotic lung ranged from 2- to 8-fold that of the sham (Fig. 2C).
+The difference was statistically higher for CBP7 (0.017 $\pm$ 0.003 vs 0.107 $\pm$ 0.022, sham vs bleomycin-treated, P < 0.0001).
 Among the 5 probes, CBP7 showed the highest uptake in fibrotic lungs (P < 0.05); there was no significant difference in the normal lung uptake between probes.